 To find the friction zone, start with the clutch engaged (pulled in)...

 ...and slowly ease it out as you twist the throttle.

 When the clutch is full disengaged (eased all the way out), you should be engaging the throttle (i.e. going forward) or else the bike will jerk and stall out.

 Without sufficient speed to stabilize the motorcycle, you'll balance the bike with your feet.
 But don't let the Fred Flintstone method move the machine.
 Let the clutch do the work to pull the bike forward.
 You can stop the motion by fully squeezing the clutch to disengage power to the rear wheel.
 Then, rock the bike backward, rest on your heels, and find the friction zone again.
 Coordinate clutch and throttle use.
 Avoid dumping or popping the clutch, which jerks and stalls the engine.
 Remember, any sudden action causes a sudden reaction.
 Ease the clutch out smoothly.
 Work the clutch back and forth repeatedly until you are comfortable, capable and confident you can really feel the friction zone.

 When you are ready to roll, ease the clutch through the friction zone until fully released to completely engage first gear.
 Now the bike is rolling under power with minimal throttle.
 Hands on the grips, legs around the frame, you’re catching some wind with a great big grin.
 You don’t need anyone to sit or run alongside, push or hold you up.
 You can do it on your own.
 You and the friction zone.

-Susan Rzepka Orion is a certified MSF RiderCoach and Rider's Edge Instructor who loves to ride, write, and help others who want to do the same.
-You can find her on the road on her Yamaha V Star 1100 Custom or on the Web at WritingWays.com.
+Susan Rzepka is a MSF RiderCoach who loves to ride, write, and help others who want to do the same.
+You enjoys riding her Yamaha V Star 1100 Custom.